Eomm/blog-posts/posts/bonus-log-controller.md

 Now, if you call the `/route` route, you should see the `info` message in the console and the `bar` encapsulated context is untouched!

 > **Note**
-> If you want more features like changing the log level of the entire application, you can [open a feature request](https://github.com/Eomm/fastify-log-controller/issues/2)!
+> If you want more features, like changing the log level of the entire application, you can [open a feature request](https://github.com/Eomm/fastify-log-controller/issues/2)!

 ### Plugin options